lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 ### Closing channels

 For practice, let's try closing a channel.
-You can always reopen it again later.
+We will reopen it in the next stage of the tutorial.

 ```bash
 alice$ lncli-alice listchannels